Enapter/python-sdk/examples/standalone/README.md

 ```

 > [!WARNING]
-> If you are using Enapter Gateway and running Linux, you should connect your
+> If you are using Enapter Gateway and running Linux, connect your containers
-> containers to the `host` network to make mDNS resolution work:
+> to the `host` network to enable mDNS resolution:
 >
 > ```bash
 > docker run --network host ...